gardehal/3d-printing/created/bino-cradle/README.md

 - Locked Part-A-v2 in place.
 - Replaced M4n-A2 and M4n-A3 with round hinged used in Part-B-v2, along with gap fillers.
 - Rotated M4n-A1 last +80 degrees along Y (was 10 degrees, should now be 90).
-- Rotated M4n-A1 -15 degrees along Z.
+- Rotated M4n-A1 -90 degrees along Z so the hexagonal nut point up and down with a flat face toward +/- Y and hole though +/- X.
 - Copied M4n-A1 (M4n-A1.1).
 - Aligned M4n-A1 and M4n-A1.1 with middle of Part-A-v2, top Z.
+- Aligned M4n-A1 with max Y of Part-A-v2.
+- Aligned M4n-A1.1 with min Y of Part-A-v2.
+- Moved each 5 mm out.
+- Rotate both -20 degrees so they now face more into Part-B
-- Moved M4n-A1 -? mm along Y, making sure Part-A-v2 is not visible inside.
+- Moved both -5 mm X.
-- Moved M4n-A1.1 +? mm along Y, making sure Part-A-v2 is not visible inside.
+- Moved both 1 mm in.
+- Mode negative space for screw head (not needed but just in case).

-- TODO Add sloped supporting material so the printing of these nuts is easier
+- Add sloped supporting material so the printing of these nuts is easier, same way as gap filler with hinges.